Computer Science · Taos High School · Taos, NM

 Learn.

 Projects, games, and tools built in the classroom and beyond — by Mr. Manuel's Computer Science students at Taos High School or by Mr. Manuel himself.
-Everything here is designed to make computing tangible, fun, and worth showing off.

 Mr. Manuel